hcls-kimlab/DrosoMating/README.md

 This tool analyzes fruit flies mating behavior from video recordings and generates a CSV file with metrics.

 ## Download
 You can download the latest executable file from the releases section.
+Opencv is needed.
 [ff-choose.exe](https://github.com/hcls-kimlab/DrosoMating/blob/win-ff/releases/ff-choose.exe)

 ## Usage